The Northern Ireland opening is one of the four ranking events that make up the Home Nations Series, which is part of the professional snooker tour.

 Qualifying for the event will take place from 17th to 20th October, 2023 at the Ponds Forge International Sports Centre in Sheffield, England.

-In 2021 home hero Mark Allen sent the Belfast crowd wild when lifting the trophy on home soil.
-The Antrim Ace successfully defended his crown last year and the Pistol enters the 2023 event looking for a hat-trick of titles.
+In 2021 home hero Mark Allen sent the Belfast crowd wild when lifting the trophy on home soil for the first time, before the Antrim Ace successfully defended his crown a year later.

-Sixty-four players from the Pro Tour enter the main draw following two pre-qualifying rounds, which in 2023 took place at the Ponds Forge International Sports Centre in Sheffield.
+64 players from the Pro Tour enter the main draw following two pre-qualifying rounds, which in 2024 took place at the Ponds Forge International Sports Centre in Sheffield.

 The current top-16-ranked players will play their qualification matches at the venue for the televised stages of the tournament, with those encounters, together with matches in rounds one, two and three being played over the best of seven frames.